Microservices Inside and Out: When Theory Meets Practice

 Also, if we look at the upper level, right below the user, we can see that it retains substantial complexity.
-Don’t forget that it’s rare to have only one app copy within a service.
-When they are numerous, it is necessary to understand where to address requests in case of a failure.
+Don’t forget that it’s rare to have only one application copy within a service.
+When they are numerous, it is necessary to understand where to address requests in case of failure.

 A service mesh network is meant to facilitate request delivery.
-Inside it, requests do not leave their separate infrastructure level, routed between microservices via proxies.
+Inside it, requests do not leave their individual infrastructure level, routed between microservices via proxies.
 Individual proxies here are called “sidecars” because they go alongside each service or application.